Genetic counselling for cardiac genetic tests

 What is genetic counselling?

-Having been diagnosed with a genetic heart condition, you may be offered genetic testing.
-Genetic testing is used to determine the underlying genetic cause of your condition.
+Having been clinically diagnosed with a possible genetic heart condition, you may be offered genetic testing.
+Genetic testing is used to determine if there is an underlying genetic cause for your clinical features.

-Genetic counselling facilitates these discussions, giving you the opportunity to ask questions and to understand the implications of this test for you and your relatives.
+Genetic counselling facilitates these discussions, both pre-test and post-test, giving you the opportunity to ask questions and to understand the implications of this test for you and your relatives.

 What is a genetic counsellor?

-A genetic counsellor is an accredited allied health professional.
+A genetic counsellor is a qualified allied health professional.
 This requires a master's degree in genetic counselling together with supervised clinical experience.
-Genetic counsellors are accredited by the Human Genetics Society of Australasia and comply with the relevant professional and legal obligations of healthcare providers in Australia.
+Genetic counsellors are certified by the Human Genetics Society of Australasia and comply with the relevant professional and legal obligations of healthcare providers in Australia.

-What can I expect from a genetic counselling session?
+What can I expect from a genetic counselling session with Sonic Genetics?

 During your phone consultation, your genetic counsellor will discuss with you: